 - the drive to be a positive role model

 Orientation Leaders will guide a small group of students through their Golden Bear Orientation (GBO) experience, helping them explore academic life, involvement, the diverse community, and everything that UC Berkeley has to offer.
-This position provides a rewarding opportunity for personal and professional growth.
+This volunteer position provides a rewarding opportunity for personal and professional growth.

 - Develop a deeper level of awareness of your strengths.

 - Cultivate an understanding of your leadership style.

 - Practice inclusive communication and facilitation strategies for building connections and community.

 - Increase mindfulness and appreciation of diverse perspectives, backgrounds, and cultures.

 - Develop a tolerance for ambiguity and critical decision-making ability in a complex environment.

 - Learn new knowledge about the UC Berkeley campus, community, and resources.

 - Demonstrate working in a team with fellow Orientation Leaders.

 - Serve as a role model for new students by displaying the responsibility and maturity of an continuing student.
 This includes adherence to all University guidelines and Housing policies.
 All GBO training and programming dates are drug and alcohol free.